 Summary and conclusions

-- Net positive is a philosophy which is based on trying to maintain a positive balance in your life, by doing more positive things, such as improving the environment, than you do harm and by contributing more than you take.
+- Net positive is a philosophy that is based on trying to maintain a positive balance in your life, by doing more positive things, such as improving the environment, than you do harm and by contributing more than you take.

 - Pursuing a net positive can be beneficial not only from a moral perspective but also from a practical one, since it can improve how you feel about yourself, give you the motivation to take action, encourage others to act the same way, and help you make a good impression on people.